On this page:

 Review portfolios and websites

 Storytelling: A good portfolio tells a story.
-Look for a photographer who captures emotions, details, and the overall atmosphere of the day.
+Look for a photographer who has the talent for capturing the feeling, the subtleties, and the ambiance of the event.

-Diversity: Ensure their portfolio shows a variety of shots, from posed portraits to candid moments and detailed shots.
+Diversity: Variety is key; their portfolio must include a wide range of photographs, from posed portraits to relaxed candid shots and close-up intimate details.

-Blog and social media: Review their blog and social media accounts for recent weddings.
-This will give you a sense of their current style and how they handle different lighting and settings.
+Check out their blog and social media: Look at their recent weddings.
+You will get a sense of their lively energy and how they handle varied lighting setups and environments.

-Full albums: Request to see full wedding albums, not just highlights.
-This gives you a better idea of how they cover an entire event.
+Complete albums: Ask to see full wedding albums instead of just highlights.
+This gives a better idea of how they portray the spirit of an entire event.

 Meet with potential photographers